jedi-academy/learn-4711/data/tutorials/ci-todo02.md

 #Job 2 - Homepage Features

-_Part of COMP4711 Lab 5, Winter 2017_
+_Part of COMP4711 Lab 5, Fall 2017_

 <div class="alert alert-info">
-This assumes that you have already setup your repo and database properly, per Job 1.
+This assumes that you have already setup your repo and "database" properly, per Job 1.
 </div>

 #Preview

-We have the beginnings of our webapp, and a database, but there is no functionality behind the scenes.
+We have the beginnings of our webapp, and a collection to work with, but there is no functionality behind the scenes.
 This tutorial will have us setup the homepage.

 The "views" lesson showed a multiple layout image: